Ericsson/ecaudit/README.md

 ## Credits

-The following Ericsson developers contributed to the initial ecAudit project:
+The following developers have contributed to the ecAudit project:

 * Per Otterström
 * Tobias Eriksson